rancher/gdapi-python/README.md

 # gdapi-python

-A Python client for Go Daddy® REST APIs
+A Python client for Rancher APIs

 ## Installing